plex1/memoryMapProcessing/README.md

 ## Description

-The CsrProcessing scala code extracts the info from BusSlaveFactory and transforms it to a data interchange format.
+The CsrProcessing package *(csr=configuration and status register)* is a tool for [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL).
+It can extract the memory map from a SpinalHDL BusSlaveFactory instance and transform it to a data interchange format.
 Supported are: [Cheby](https://gitlab.cern.ch/cohtdrivers/cheby) , JSON and YAML.
+With this flow automated documentation or integration of the memory map into other programs or programming languages are easily possible.

-To make the most of this tool, the *documentation* field of the BusSlaveFactory should be formatted with a specific structure.
-CsrProcessing will parse the documentation if it complies with this format.
+To make the most of this tool, the *documentation* field of the BusSlaveFactory should have a specific format.
+CsrProcessing will parse the *documentation* field if it complies with this format.

 ## Format

-Valid formats for the BusSlaveFactory *documentation* argument:
+Valid formats for the BusSlaveFactory *documentation* argument are:
 - "RegName | FieldName | FieldDescription | FieldComment"
 - "RegName | FieldName | FieldDescription"        (Comment will be empty)
 - "| FieldName | FieldDescription"                (FieldName will be used as the RegName)